16 October 2021 - 12 January 2022

 THE ARTIST/CURATOR DUO

-Vanessa Enríquez (b.
-1973, Mexico City; lives in Berlin) is a transdisciplinary artist whose work centers on an expanded approach to drawing as a contemplative and inquisitive practice.
-On the one hand, a technique to explore consciousness through repetitive and rigorous gestures; on the other, a method of investigating concepts and phenomena proposed by physics and non-dual philosophies.
-With tools ranging from ink to magnetic tape, she unfolds geometries on paper or in space that refer to the multidimensional nature of reality, recognize the material as well as the immaterial and defy the viewer's perception.
+After training in graphic design in Mexico City, she earned a master's degree in Fine Arts from Yale University.
+The use of drawing as a contemplative and inquisitor practice is at the heart of her work.
+On the one hand, a technique to explore consciousness through repetitive and rigorous gestures; on the other hand, a method of investigating concepts and phenomena proposed by physics and non-dusal philosophies.
+With tools ranging from ink to magnetic tape, it deploys geometries, on paper or in space, that refer to the multidimensional nature of reality, recognize the material as well as the immaterial and defy the viewer's perception.
+She received a research and production grant from the Mexican Art Fund (2017-2020).
+His work has recently been exhibited in institutions such as the Querétaro Museum of Contemporary Art (2019) and the Museum of Contemporary Art in Oaxaca (2020).